April 6, 2020

 Know about possible interactions with other meds.
 Bring the complete list of all the medications your senior loved one is taking to a doctor or pharmacist with knowledge in polypharmacy, who is able to confirm that the drugs can safely be taken in combination with one another.
 Make sure to include any over-the-counter medications taken regularly as well.
 For a fast online evaluation, this drug interaction checker allows you to enter each of a senior’s medications and view any concerns that may then be discussed with his / her health care provider.

-Contact Continuum, the experts in companion care in St. Louis and the surrounding communities, at (314) 863-9912 for more resources on seniors and medication management, as well as professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and more to assist those you love in remaining healthy and safe.
+Contact Continuum, providers of 24 hour home care in St. Louis and surrounding areas at (314) 863-9912 for more resources on managing medications for seniors, as well as professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and more to assist those you love in remaining healthy and safe.